gradle/develocity-actions/README.md

         run: ./mvnw clean package
 [...]
 ```

-_Note:_<br>
+> [!NOTE]
-When authenticated access is required to publish a Build Scan®, it is recommended to provide as input `develocity-access-key` to the `maven-setup` step.
+> When authenticated access is required to publish a Build Scan®, it is recommended to provide as input `develocity-access-key` to the `maven-setup` step.
 This triggers a request for a [short-lived access token](https://docs.gradle.com/develocity/api-manual/#short_lived_access_tokens) instead of relying on the `DEVELOCITY_ACCESS_KEY` environment variable.

 ### Implementation details